kowaluki/praca/README.md

 I am begginer at that, so please - be nice :)  I plan that this application will be used to calculate calculations for customers through the company.
 It will works also for sign in **( two-factor)**, sign up by a companies, creating users, and many many others :)

-In my previous repository i didn't use README.md and comments as well, so I prefer to leave that for example how not to do projects on github.
+In my previous repository i didn't use README.md and comments too often, so I prefer to keep it like not doing projects on github.

 ## Technologies